Reading layout

 Playwright consistently outperforms Selenium in raw execution speed, averaging 18–24% faster DOM-ready times and 31% faster network-idle resolution on JavaScript-heavy pages.
 The WebSocket-based command pipeline eliminates HTTP round-trip overhead, allowing parallel context initialization without blocking the main thread.

-For developers prioritizing modern rendering pipelines, Using Playwright for Modern Web Automation demonstrates how native auto-wait mechanisms and event-driven locators reduce script execution time while maintaining extraction accuracy across dynamic content.
-The Playwright vs Selenium speed test consistently shows that asynchronous execution models scale more efficiently when handling dozens of concurrent browser contexts.
+Using Playwright for Modern Web Automation demonstrates how native auto-wait mechanisms and event-driven locators reduce script execution time while maintaining extraction accuracy.
+The performance gap widens further with concurrency: Playwright's async model scales more efficiently when handling dozens of simultaneous browser contexts.

 Memory & CPU Resource Consumption

-Playwright's shared browser context model and asynchronous execution model maintain flatter CPU utilization curves.
-By multiplexing multiple pages over a single WebSocket connection, Playwright drastically reduces inter-process communication overhead.
-This makes it inherently more suitable for containerized scraping deployments where resource quotas, memory limits, and CPU throttling are strictly enforced.
+Playwright's shared browser context model and asynchronous execution maintain flatter CPU utilization curves.
+By multiplexing multiple pages over a single WebSocket connection, Playwright reduces inter-process communication overhead, making it more suitable for containerized deployments where resource quotas and CPU throttling are strictly enforced.

 SPA Rendering & Anti-Bot Evasion Overhead

-Single Page Applications and modern anti-bot systems heavily stress browser automation frameworks.
-Playwright's native network interception and request routing allow scrapers to block telemetry scripts, modify headers, and mock API responses without external proxies, reducing page load times by up to 40%.
+Playwright's native network interception and request routing let scrapers block telemetry scripts, modify headers, and mock API responses without external proxies — reducing page load times by up to 40% on heavily instrumented pages.

 Strategic Implementation Guidelines

 Choose Playwright for greenfield projects, SPA-heavy targets, and high-concurrency scraping where execution speed and memory efficiency are critical.
-Retain Selenium when maintaining legacy codebases, requiring cross-browser parity (including older Safari/IE versions), or integrating with enterprise testing ecosystems that mandate strict WebDriver compliance.
+Retain Selenium when maintaining legacy codebases, requiring cross-browser parity with older browser versions, or integrating with enterprise testing ecosystems that mandate strict WebDriver compliance.

-Both frameworks support Python natively, but Playwright's async-first design aligns more closely with modern Python concurrency patterns like asyncio and aiohttp.
-When evaluating Selenium vs Playwright resource usage for production pipelines, the long-term infrastructure savings of Playwright's leaner footprint typically justify the migration effort for new scraping architectures.
+Both frameworks support Python natively, but Playwright's async-first design aligns more closely with modern Python concurrency patterns (asyncio, aiohttp).
+For new scraping architectures, the long-term infrastructure savings of Playwright's leaner footprint typically justify the migration effort.

 Benchmark Scripts & Implementation